Marceillo/mindfulness/README.md

 ## Site Overview <a name="site-overview"></a>

-The site is about mindfulness, an ablitity of humans-beings to be fully present and aware of time and space around them.
-The site is small and strait to the point with a minimilistic feel.
+The site is about mindfulness, the ability of human beings to be fully present and aware of time and space around them.
+The site is small and straight to the point with a minimalistic feel.

 ## Previous Repository <a name="minfulness01"></a>

-One day into developing the site on Github the respository was not updating or synchronising with Gitpod.
+One day into developing the site on Github the repository was not updating or synchronising with Gitpod.
 After a couple of hours of trial and error, I had to delete the repository and start over.
 Luckily I made a copy of the basic code and was able not to lose more time in the process.

 ## Table of contents